-We do not share your information with any organisation outside of the European Economic Area (“EEA”).How long we keep your information for?
+Clúid does not share your information with any organisation outside of the European Economic Area (“EEA”).

-We will not hold your personal information for longer than is necessary.
-We retain your personal information for as long as we need it for the purposes described in this statement, or to comply with our obligations under applicable law and, if relevant, to deal with any claim or dispute that might arise between you and us.Your rights
+We will hold your personal information for no longer than is necessary.
+We retain your personal information for as long as we need it for the purposes described in this statement, or to comply with our obligations under applicable law and, if relevant, to deal with any claim or dispute that might arise between you and us.

-We do not make decisions about you automatically, or carry out profiling.Cookies
+Clúid does not make decisions about you automatically or conduct profiling.

 Privacy policies of other websites

-If you have any questions about our privacy statement, the data we hold on you, or you would like to exercise your data protection rights, please do not hesitate to contact us.
+If you have any questions about this privacy statement, the data we hold, or you would like to exercise your data protection rights, please do not hesitate to contact us.

 You may contact our Data Protection Coordinator at email@example.com or in writing to Data Protection Coordinator, Clúid Housing 159-161 Sheriff Street Upper, Dublin D01 R8N0.